Splumecocq/AcousticScenesClassification/README.md

 ## Struture
 The directory **Models** contains the CNN modules:
 * simpleCNN: simple module to test the process
+* CNN_Dorfer: CNN proposed by CP-JKU team to the DCASE Challenge 2018 Task 1 Subtask A (without the Gaussian Noise)
+* CNN_Dorfer2: CNN proposed by CP-JKU team to the DCASE Challenge 2018 Task 1 Subtask A (with the Gaussian Noise)

 The directory **Data** contains:
 * the split of train and validation as in the challenge DCASE 2018 (fold2_train.txt and fold2_evaluate.txt)